 Android Pay in Japan was limited and so far it looks the same for Google Pay in Japan too.
 If and when Google Pay Suica arrives it will likely be on Osaifu-Keitai /Mobile FeliCa enabled locked Android devices from Japanese carriers.
 Global FeliCa iPhone-like out-of-the-box Mobile Suica on ‘global FeliCa’ Android devices from anywhere looks to be a long way off.

-UPDATE: Google Pay Suica went live on May 24 local Japan time and turned out exactly as described above.
+Google Pay Suica went live on May 24 local Japan time and turned out exactly as described above, oh and HCE-F is dead.